priyalpatel27/QuizApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Credits

+Quiz questions are provided by the [Open Triva Database](https://opentdb.com/) API.